 Acting is a collaborative art form.
 When we engage it alone, it can frequently throw us into a vacuum of unnecessary and unhelpful self-awareness.
 And once we're stuck in that, we can have a tendency to enter the audition room with less flexibility and sense of play than either we or those casting would like.
 Having an objective and experienced eye present during your preparation can help you mine possibilities you may have missed or explore more deeply those you've found.

 I've been fortunate enough to have worked in essentially every facet of our industry over the course of my career (see the About Me section for more info).
 As a result, I've developed an understanding of what each type of job requires from first audition to closing night or the last take.
-In addition to maintaining my professional career, I've also been a faculty member of NYU's Graduate Acting Program for the past seven years.
-Combine these two elements and you have the third greatest acting coach currently living who can help make you the seventh greatest actor this world has ever known.*
+In addition to maintaining my professional career, I've also been a faculty member of NYU's Graduate Acting Program for the past nine years.
+Combine these two elements and you have the third greatest acting coach currently living who can help make you the eleventh greatest actor this world has ever known.*

-Fine, the above statement is tough to prove.
+Fine.
+Tough to prove.
 Whatever.
 That said, I can certainly help you develop a skill set that will allow you to approach auditions from a place of relaxation and ease, focus and excitement.
 Most importantly, we'll take your impulses and expand on them in a way that creates an audition that is uniquely your own, highly memorable, and leaves you doing an I-murdered-that fist pump on your way home.
 And, though I can make no guarantees, I feel very confident that you'll simply book more work.
 Which is why you're reading this.

 The cost of an hour long coaching session is $60.

 I received my MFA from NYU's Graduate Acting Program and currently serve on its faculty.
 As a result, I have the benefit of knowing how to approach the grad school audition process from both sides of the table and am very familiar with what most grad schools are looking for in their prospective students.